 Gourde scores in OT to lift Lightning over Pens

-Yanni Gourde roofed a shot from 10 feet at 2:45 of overtime Tuesday and the visiting Tampa Bay Lightning won their eighth game in a row, 2-1 over the Pittsburgh Penguins.
-It was Gourde's first goal in 36 games dating back to Nov.
+Yanni Gourde roofed a shot from 10 feet at 2:45 of overtime Tuesday night to lift the visiting Tampa Bay Lightning to their eighth win in a row, 2-1 over the Pittsburgh Penguins.
+It was Gourde's first goal in 36 games dating to Nov.
 25.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)